wbqhb/SEPC/README.md

-# SEPC
+Some related works about SEPC: Improving Joint Extraction of Entities and Relations by Strengthening Entity Pairs Connection

-  SEPC: Improving Joint Extraction of Entities and Relations by Strengthening Entity Pairs Connection
+This work was accepted by PAKDD 2021.